 Milan, the capital of Lombardy, has a population of 1.3 million people.
-It is the biggest industrial city of Italy with many different industrial sectors.
+It is the biggest industrial city in Italy with many different industrial sectors.
 It is a magnetic point for designers, artists, photographers and models.
 Milan has an ancient city centre with high and interesting buildings and palazzos, which is why so many people from all over the world want to see the city of glamour.
-Discover the top 26 interior designers from Milan.
+Discover the best interior designers from Milan.

 This company’s architectural style is heavily driven by the “perception and the transformation of reality” which can be seen in the many projects that Atelier(s) Alfonso Femia have tackled in their projects such as the Dallara Academy at Varano de’ Melegari, Parma, Italy.

 Antonio Citterio is an Italian designer mostly known for his collaborations with prestigious Italian brands, among them BB Italia.
 He has made several collections for the brand, most notably the Maxalto collection which was enrichened last year with some more elegant chairs, and seating systems, featuring new range extensions and new finishes.

 Citterio was one of the designers who collaborated with Consentini with the project “Deep Words Light”, an installation featured at the University of Milan as part of the “Interni, Energy for Creativity 2015” event.

 Atelier Biagetti is a company that consists of the culmination of the work of both Alberto Biagetti and Laura Baldassari.
 Both Biagetti and Baldassari are currently living and working in Milan, having had an extensive career before fate eventually brought them together to create Atelier Biagetti.